adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 	  color: red;
 	}

-If you have an abstraction that deals with more than one rule, when one selector deviates from the rule, you'll need to remove it from the list and duplicate.
-Otherwise you'll get into override hell.
+If an abstraction has more than one rule, if one selector needs something different, that selector should be removed from the list.
+Otherwise we'll end experience override hell down the line.

-You should use this approach for convenience, not for performance reasons.
+We should use this technique for convenience, not for performance.

 ## What about mixins?

-If you're using a CSS preprocessor, you can use mixins.
-They are helpful because they can provide the best of both worlds.

-But, you should use them with caution.
+If we're using a CSS preprocessor, we can use mixins.
+They are helpful because they provide the best of both worlds.
+But, we should use them with caution.

 Just like utility classes, updating a mixin propagates to all instances.

-Instead of updating a mixin, you could create a new, slightly different mixin.
+Instead of updating a mixin, we could create a new, slightly different mixin.
 But, this causes redundancy.

 Also, mixins can end up containing multiple parameters, conditionality and lots of rules.
 This is complicated.
 Complicated is hard to maintain.

-To mitigate this complexity, you can create granular mixins.
-For example, you could have a "red text" mixin.
+To mitigate this complexity, we can create granular mixins For example, a "red text" mixin.
 This is better.
 However, the declaration of that mixin is basically the same as a declaring `color: red`.
-You may as well declare that instead.
+We may as well declare that instead.

-If you need to update the rule in multiple places, a search and replace might be all you need.
-Even if you did use a mixin, if *red* changes to *orange*, for example, you'll have to update the name of the mixin anyway.
+If we need to update the rule in multiple places, a search and replace might be all that's necessary.
+Even if we did use a mixin, if *red* changes to *orange*, for example, the mixin's name will need updating.

-I am not saying mixins are bad.
-They can be helpful in some cases.
-For example, you might want to apply *clearfix* rules across different breakpoints.
+Sometimes mixins are useful in some cases.
+For example, we might want to apply *clearfix* rules across different elements and breakpoints.

-I'm just saying that you should use them with care.
+So it's not that mixins are *bad*, it's just we probably shouldn't be so quick to use them.

 ## What about performance?

-I don't have stats to hand, but it's not wise to practice premature optimisation.

-Even if you have a CSS codebase of 100kb or more, I doubt you'll save that much.
-Compressing just one image will probably be more valuable than shaving CSS.

-And there are other ways to improve performance.
-That is you could easily have redundancy in your CSS because of the problems I've mentioned so far.
+We developers are prone to overcomplicating matters when it comes to performance.
+We get obsessed with the smallest of details.

+Even if the CSS totals more than 100kb, in the grand schemes of things, there's probably very little gain from mindlessly striving for DRYness.

+Compressing just one image will give us a better return on our investment.
+And as we've already discussed, there are other forms of CSS redundancy.
+If we resolve that we improve maintainability *and* performance.

 ## Is this violating DRY principles?